chrizdee/Contao_NewsMetaDescription/README.md

 # Contao NewsMetaDescription

-This Contao module enables you to set custom meta description for news items.
+This Contao module enables you to set custom meta description and page title for news items.

 **2019-09-18: Added field to set a custom page/meta-title for an news article**